 Counting goods unloaded into the customs warehouse and unloading report

-When the goods have arrived to the customs warehouse, the warehouse keeper counts the unloaded goods and compares the information provided in the customs declaration with the goods that have arrived at the warehouse.
+When the goods have arrived at the customs warehouse, the warehouse keeper counts the unloaded goods and compares the details provided in the customs declaration with the goods that have arrived at the warehouse.

-An unloading report for goods that have arrived under a transit must always be submitted to the customs office that discharges the transit.
-If the arriving goods are moving under a customs warehousing procedure and the goods deposited in the customs warehouse differ in some way from the information given in the customs declaration, the holder of the procedure must correct the data with a separate unloading report.
-The unloading report is submitted to the customs office that supervises the operational activity.
+For goods that have arrived under a transit procedure, an unloading report must always be submitted to the customs office that discharges the transit.
+If the arriving goods are moving under the customs warehousing procedure and the goods unloaded into the customs warehouse differ in some way from the details provided in the customs declaration, the holder of the procedure must amend the details.
+Declarations lodged via Customs’ online service are amended via the online service and message declarations with a message.

-Example: The customs declaration has an entry of 1,000 vacuum cleaners, but only 900 vacuum cleaners are unloaded into the warehouse as well as 100 cartons of vacuum cleaner bags.
-The holder of the procedure declares the deviations in the unloading report, provides a report of the missing goods and a new declaration for the undeclared goods.
+Example: The customs declaration has an entry of 1 000 vacuum cleaners, but only 900 vacuum cleaners are unloaded into the warehouse as well as 100 cartons of vacuum cleaner bags.
+The holder of the procedure submits an amendment request for the missing goods and a new declaration for the undeclared goods.

-With the new declaration you refer to the MRN or goods item number of the summary declaration in the original customs declaration, or to the identifier of another previous document.
-If the goods have been unloaded into a public customs warehouse, the holder of the procedure must remind the holder of the procedure to make a new customs declaration and to ensure that the declaration has been added to the records.
+In the new declaration you shall provide the MRN of the summary declaration indicated in the original customs declaration and the goods item number or the identifier of another previous document.
+If the goods have been unloaded into a public customs warehouse, the holder of the authorisation shall remind the holder of the procedure to submit a new customs declaration and to ensure that the declaration will be added to the warehouse records.

-Example: The customs declaration has an entry of 1,000 vacuum cleaners, but 1,100 vacuum cleaners are unloaded into the warehouse.
-The holder of the procedure submits the unloading report for the consignment unloaded into the warehouse and a new customs declaration for the undeclared 100 vacuum cleaners.
+Example: The customs declaration has an entry of 1 000 vacuum cleaners, but 1 100 vacuum cleaners are unloaded into the warehouse.
+The holder of the procedure submits a new customs declaration for the undeclared 100 vacuum cleaners.